SORSE/sorse.github.io/README.md

 ## Important facts

-- if you have are lacking a link and nevertheless want to add the text as a placeholder, mark it with `{: .missing}`.
+- if you are lacking a link and nevertheless want to add the text as a placeholder, mark it with `{: .missing}`.
 The link will then be highlighted in red (example: `[some important document](){: .missing}`)
 - when referencing internal link, e.g. `{{ site.data.committee.national_chapters.deRSE.internal }}`,